millseba/millseba.github.io/content/_index.md

     id: research-hero
     content:
       title: |
-        Welcome!
+        Welcome to the Shaw Lab
       image:
         filename: welcome.tif
       text: |
         <br>

-        We study the genetic and transcriptomic basis of virulence and persistence in the apicomplexan parasite *Cryptosporidium*.
+        We study the genomic and transcriptomic basis of phenotypic differences in the apicomplexan parasite *Cryptosporidium*.

         **Our mission is to unravel how genetic variation shapes infection outcomes.**